mathias-grau/mathias-grau.github.io/_projects/modal.md

 # Problem Definition

 Our model uses the Bradley-Terry framework, a popular approach for modeling competitive tournaments.
-Here, each team ii has an intrinsic value ViVi​, determining its probability pij:=Vi/(Vi+Vj)pij​:=Vi​/(Vi​+Vj​) of winning against any opponent jj.
+Here, each team ii has an intrinsic value ViVi, determining its probability $pij:=Vi/(Vi+Vj)pij:=Vi/(Vi+Vj)$ of winning against any opponent jj.
 Using this probability framework, we constructed a 20-team tournament matrix and simulated head-to-head matches to build a probability matrix of match outcomes.

 # Initial Estimations